-Beginning in August 2013 the Georgia Tech School of City and Regional Planning will offer a new professional degree program: the Master of Science in Geographic Information Science and Technology (MS-GIST).
+The Georgia Tech School of City and Regional Planning now offers a professional masters degree in the rapidly growing field of geospatial technologies: the Master of Science in Geographic Information Science and Technology (MS-GIST).
 Geographic Information Science (GIS) is an emerging field of study centered on the acquisition, management, analysis, and dissemination of information that is spatially-referenced to locations on, above, and below the surface of the earth.
 This field is highly transdisciplinary with substantial and growing importance in a number of traditional academic disciplines and related professions including city and regional planning, architecture, civil and environmental engineering, earth and atmospheric sciences, environmental science, demography, logistics, management, public policy and sustainability studies.

 Students can complete the 34 credit-hour curriculum in one calendar year including two semesters of full-time coursework and a capstone project course offered during the summer.
 Part-time students may complete the program in two or three academic years plus one summer session for the capstone project course.